leafac/yocto-cfa/dissertation/yocto-cfa.md

 - **Line 2:** The `` ts`environment `` starts empty.
 - **Lines 11–13:** The recursive calls to `` ts`run() `` are changed to recursive calls to `` ts`step() `` and the `` ts`environment `` is propagated.

-With these modifications the environment is available to the runner, but it is not used for anything yet; it is just propagated through the recursive calls but remains empty and is never looked up.
+With these modifications the environment is available to the runner, but it is not used for anything yet; it is propagated through the recursive calls but remains empty and is never looked up.

 ### Using the Environment